Topic: Windows 10 End-of-Support

 Tags: Platforms, Operating Systems

-Sadly, Windows 10 is now on its last 2 months of monthly security updates.
+Unfortunately, Windows 10 is no longer supported.
 If you are still using Windows 10 right now, you might want to take action before it gets worser in 2026 and beyond.

-There are multiple risks of using Windows 10 after the day it reaches EOL, like:
+There are now multiple risks of using Windows 10, like:

 • Likelihood of computer malware